a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 During the 1940s and 1950s, gambling was prevalent in town.
 It was illegal, statewide, but Jackson’s isolated location made law enforcement difficult.
 The only deterrent was the occasional raid, when slot machines and crap tables mysteriously disappeared into tunnels beneath the Cowboy and Wort Hotel, and reappeared as soon as all was clear.
 To this day it remains the number one bar in Jackson Hole and is an example of what the Wild Wyoming West was, and still is.

-And if you want the day off skiing you can go to Wyoming’s National Elk Reserve where you can see some of the huge herd and visit the brilliant National Museum of Wildlife Art, which features more than 550 artists (including Picasso, Andy Warhol, Henry Moore, Albrecht Dürer, George Stubbs, Rembrandt, Rodin and Henri Rousseau) and over 5,000 catalogued items, dating from 2500BC to the present day.
+And if you want the day off skiing you can go to Wyoming’s Elk Refuge where you can see some of the huge herd and visit the brilliant National Museum of Wildlife Art, which features more than 550 artists (including Picasso, Andy Warhol, Henry Moore, Albrecht Dürer, George Stubbs, Rembrandt, Rodin and Henri Rousseau) and over 5,000 catalogued items, dating from 2500BC to the present day.

 A morning spent with Jackson Hole Wildlife Safaris on just the outskirts of town (no need to head into Yellowstone mid-winter as the wildlife moves lower down) brought sightings of coyotes and wolves, huge herds (thousands-strong) of elk, lonesome moose, bison, eagles and a porcupine – close up, in the wild.
 It’s a winter Serengeti here.
 And that’s before you’ve touched on the local ecosystem in this high desert.